-This Template Guide for Funding ALPR is intended to be used by Project Directors considering the use of CATPA funds to procure, enhance or otherwise replenish automated license plate reader system.
+This Guide is intended to be used by Project Directors considering the use of CATPA funds to procure, enhance or otherwise replenish an ALPR system.
 CATPA has published this guide to aid in the management, administration, procurement and planning for law enforcement Project Directors.
 This Guide should be used in concert with appropriate legal counsel, administrative fiscal agency direction and considerations to harness and strengthen partnerships to prevent, enforce and prosecute auto theft and related crimes.